hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 \\[ \frac{\Delta \lambda}{\lambda} = \frac{v}{c} \\]

 I don't have quite the amount of data I'd like to calculate doppler shifts for all arms of the Milky Way, but rest assured this method does work!
+PhysicsOpenLab has a [great article on this](https://physicsopenlab.org/2020/09/08/measurement-of-the-milky-way-rotation/).

 While I made my first batch of observations manually, it'd be ideal to automate them so we can have our observatory run continuously!
 However, there isn't always a suitable target overhead to observe.
 We need some way to determine whether or not we should make an observation!

 # Automating the Observatory